Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 Check out this video and learn one amazing way the Cornell Lab of Ornithology is figuring it all out:

 That’s fine for summer, but winter months can be a little different, and in very extreme weather the birds may benefit greatly from the extra calories provided by a bird feeder.
-Particularly during a bad snowstorm or long periods of snowy or icy weather your backyard friends will appreciate the extra food.
+Your backyard friends will particularly appreciate the extra food during a bad snowstorm or long periods of snowy or icy weather.

 Even in winter, it’s important to remember that the food you provide is a supplement to their diets.
 Birds can and will search the bark of trees for dormant insects and find other food elsewhere.
 Again, removing the food source will not starve them but they will have to work a little harder.